codeconnector/CodingDojo/challenges/2022-04-26-dojo-anniversary-edition/challenge.md

 - You will need to parse a string into a grid representation.
 The tests will give a string in the format ".....\n..x..\n.x...\x....\n...x.", where '.' represents an empty space, and 'x' represents an obstacle.
+- Since the grid is now finite, you may assume that every coordinate not explicity included in your grid representation as 'empty' is impassable.
 - You will continue to get a coordinate(s) for your block start and target space.
 - The tests will continue to expect a list of characters representing the directions you moved to get to the target.